Interviews: Chuck Russell and Madison Iseman talk about the long-awaited Witchboard

 Over one year since the first trailer was released, Witchboard (2024) is releasing to the world, and what better place to premiere than at Fantasia Film Festival?
 Because not only is this an update to an underrated 80s film, but it’s writer/director Chuck Russell’s return to the genre!
 After staying away for over 25 years, he’s finally dipping his toes back in.
 Madison Iseman on the other hand has been final girl many times before and is always a highlight in her various horror projects.
 So it’s exciting to see them combine forces as a bit of a mixing of the old and new guard.

 I hardly ever get nervous for interviews anymore but I have a great deal of respect for both Russell, as well as Iseman, whose career I’ve followed for nearly a decade.
 And they clearly have a lot of love for Witchboard, wanting to provide a fun and scary film for fans.
 We get into why Chuck decided this would be his return to the genre, why there’s so much CGI blood, and the scariest scene of the film.
-While the movie didn’t entirely work for me (check out my review HERE), see it for yourself, and figure out if you want to play with the Witchboard.
+While the movie didn’t entirely work for me, see it for yourself, and figure out if you want to play with the Witchboard.

 WITCHBOARD (2024) plot: